Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 - Total time:

-2 pounds skinned fresh halibut cut into 3-4 ounce pieces
+- 2 lbs. skinned fresh halibut, cut into 3-4 oz. pieces

-2. In a medium size bowl sift together 1 cup of flour and rice flour.
+- In a medium-size bowl, sift together 1 cup of flour with rice flour.

-4. The batter should be on the thin side and feel free to add some water until this consistency is achieved.
+- The batter should be on the thin side, so feel free to add water until this consistency is achieved.
 Set aside in the refrigerator for 10-15 minutes.

-5. In a separate medium size bowl whisk together the remaining 1 cup of flour with salt and pepper until combined.
+- In a separate medium-size bowl, whisk together the remaining 1 cup of flour with salt and pepper until combined.
 Set aside.

-7. Take 1 or 2 pieces of halibut and lightly coat them into the flour mixture and then dredge heavily into the beer batter then place it into the hot oil and cook for 4 to 5 minutes.
+- Take 1-2 pieces of halibut and lightly coat them into the flour mixture, then dredge heavily in the beer batter and place into the hot oil.
+Cook for 4-5 minutes.

-8. Fry 2 or 3 pieces at a time so that they do not stick together.
+- Fry 2-3 pieces at a time so that they do not stick together.